Nico Hoerner Player Props: Cubs vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 11th in MLB.

-- The Giants have a 4.08 team ERA that ranks 13th across all MLB pitching staffs.
+- The Giants have a 4.08 team ERA that ranks 13th among all MLB pitching staffs.

-- The Giants rank 13th in baseball in home runs allowed (67 total, 1.1 per game).
+- Giants pitchers combine to rank 14th in baseball in home runs surrendered (69 total, 1.1 per game).

-- The Giants will send Brebbia (2-0) out for his sixth start of the season.
-He is 2-0 with a 3.65 ERA and 33 strikeouts through 24 2/3 innings pitched.
+- Brebbia (2-0) takes the mound for the Giants in his seventh start of the season.
+He's put together a 3.37 ERA in 26 2/3 innings pitched, with 34 strikeouts.

-- The right-hander's last appearance came on Wednesday against the Colorado Rockies, when he threw one scoreless inning while allowing two hits.
+- The right-hander last appeared on Saturday against the Chicago Cubs, when he went two scoreless innings without surrendering a hit.

+- In 27 games this season, the 33-year-old has amassed a 3.37 ERA and 11.5 strikeouts per nine innings, while allowing a batting average of .204 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.